carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

 .. option:: -timeline-max-cycles=<cycles>

-  Limit the number of cycles in the timeline view.
+  Limit the number of cycles in the timeline view, or use 0 for no limit.
 By default, the number of cycles is set to 80.

 .. option:: -resource-pressure